wriley/DayZBanditAI/README.md

 DZAI - DayZ AI Addon (Current version: 0.06+0.07 Patch 2)
 ============

-This new package is MP-compatible and works out of the box with any supported DayZ mission file.
+DZAI is designed to be a simple, configurable, easy-to-install AI package that requires a simple one-line edit to your init.sqf file.
+This AI package is MP-compatible and works out of the box with any supported DayZ mission file.
+Installation instructions are provided below.

 Currently supported and tested DayZ missions:
 - Chernarus